arnoldmartinez/electron-projects/README.md

 #### Installing Git

+You can check whether you have Git installed by running the following command:

+git --version

+Typically, Git is not present on fresh installations of Ubuntu.
+To get it, run the following command:

+sudo apt install -y git

+Please note that you need to enter the administrator password to proceed.

 #### Install Node.js on Linux

 Ubuntu usually doesn't ship with the Node.js and NPM tools out of the box.
 You need to install them